I-Dont-Remember/buildingonslack/content/en/docs/slack/workflow-builder-ultimate-guide.md

 * _"Also early next year, Slack will expand its library of Workflow Builder steps with tasks like automatically creating channels and alerting users once they start a workflow and providing integrations for additional third-party apps and tools."_
   {{< /alert >}}

+## What is a Slack Workflow?

+Slack Workflows are a tool to let you automate your Slack workspace and more.
+You create them using the `Slack Workflow Builder` tool, which will be getting a ton of updates and new features in 2023.

 Fun fact!
-Workflow Builder was originally a [Slack app called Missions](https://www.robotsandpencils.com/work/high-tech/missions/), which was then acquired by Slack in 2018 and built into what you know today.
+Slack Workflow Builder was originally a [Slack app called Missions](https://www.robotsandpencils.com/work/high-tech/missions/), which was then acquired by Slack in 2018 and built into what you know today.

 * [Slack Docs | Workflow Builder: Steps from Apps](https://api.slack.com/workflows/steps)
 * [Slack Help Docs | Workflow Builder](https://slack.com/help/articles/360035692513-Guide-to-Workflow-Builder)